lichenma/TicTacToe/StudyNotes.md

 @EnableWebSecurity to enable Spring Security's web security support.
 The class also extends WebSecurityConfigurerAdapter and overrides a couple of methods to set some specifics for web security configuration.

+In particular focus on the method configure(HttpSecurity http).
+We will override this method to configure Spring's HttpSecurity.
+This class tells Spring:

+* any request URL will require an authenticated User
+* the specifics of the form-support-based authentication, which will generate the default login page

+As mentioned above and seen in this class, the interface UserDetailsService loads user-specific data and is employed throughout the framework as a user DAO.